ginestra/sport-viz-experiment/README.md

 ## Data Files

-- `public/data/players.csv`: Player network data (clubs, goals, national teams)
+- `public/data/players.csv`: Women's football player network data
-- `public/data/player-success.csv`: Player success data (trophies, followers, mentions)
+- `public/data/player-success.csv`: Player success and popularity metrics
+- `public/data/family-tree.json`: Family tree data structure (JSON format)

+## Experiment Management

+Experiments can be tagged with visibility and featured status:

+- **Visibility**:
+  - `public`: Visible in searches and category listings
+  - `private`: Hidden from searches and listings (accessible via direct URL)

+- **Featured**: Public experiments can be marked as featured to appear on the home page

+Configure these in `src/data/experiments.js`.

 ## Deployment